NSAIDs, Exercise, and Endotoxemia

 Some of the specific over-the-counter drugs that qualify as NSAIDs include aspirin, ibuprofen, and naproxen.

-*acetaminophen (aka Tylenol) is technically NOT an NSAID, as it does not block the enzyme COX in the same manner as “proper” NSAIDs
+*Acetaminophen (aka Tylenol) is technically NOT an NSAID, as it does not block the enzyme COX in the same manner as “proper” NSAIDs

 NSAIDs and Exercise

-As many NSAIDs are over-the-counter drugs, and are generally considered safe and effective, few attribute any ill effects to their use.
-However, as with all drugs, NSAIDs do have side effects and one particular side effect of NSAID use can potentially threaten gut health in regular users.
+As many NSAIDs are over-the-counter drugs and are generally considered safe and effective, few attribute any ill effects to their use.
+However, as with all drugs, NSAIDs do have side effects, and one particular side effect of NSAID use can potentially threaten gut health in regular users.
 Particularly when NSAID use is coupled with heavy exercise.

 NSAIDs and Endotoxemia

-The lining of the intestines is a thin barrier – only one cell thick.
+The lining of the intestines is a thin barrier, only one cell thick.
 This allows for the quick passage of nutrients from the intestines into the bloodstream, which is good.
-But, on the bad side, it means that only a single-cell thick barrier prevents bacteria that we should be excreting out of the body in stool from leaking into our bloodstream.
-The thin intestinal lining is maintained by prostaglandins, the same class of chemical that is involved in the inflammatory response described above.
+But on the downside, it means that only a single-cell-thick barrier prevents bacteria that we should be excreting in stool from leaking into our bloodstream.
+The thin intestinal lining is maintained by prostaglandins, the same class of chemicals involved in the inflammatory response described above.
+The prostaglandins produced in the intestines are called “cytoprotective prostaglandins”, as they stabilize cell membranes and maintain a healthy gut barrier.

 So what is the solution?

 Exercise is good for you!
 NSAIDs can be a very good choice, too!
 But save NSAIDs for acute injuries or illnesses.
-Taking NSAIDs regularly, as if they were a dietary supplement, in order to reduce muscle soreness is probably not the best idea.
-If you are experiencing high levels of muscle soreness after your regular workouts, your best move is to modify your training and/or exercise technique as there is likely an underlying issue.
+Taking NSAIDs regularly, as if they were a dietary supplement, in order to reduce muscle soreness, is probably not the best idea.
+If you are experiencing high levels of muscle soreness after your regular workouts, your best move is to modify your training and/or exercise technique, as there is likely an underlying issue.

 I speak from experience: I used to take NSAIDs regularly to cope with knee pain when I was a competitive weightlifter.
-Then, I got wiser and incorporated single leg work and hip flexibility drills to improve my mobility and enhance muscle balance around my knees.
+Then I got wiser and incorporated single-leg work and hip-flexibility drills to improve my mobility and enhance muscle balance around my knees.
 Voila!
 I ended up getting stronger, experiencing no pain, and not needing any NSAIDs.
+Save NSAIDs for sicknesses or acute injury, and consult with your medical provider if you are experiencing chronic muscle pain.

 Comments